 Solution: Join our meal plans here

-MISTAKE 5: not eating enough fat
+MISTAKE 5: eating too little fat

 Just like in mistake number one, people are scared of fat.
 I know that this is a massive mind shift, but you no longer need to fear fat.